-BNSC404 Research and Attachment SEM 2
+BNSC404 Research and Attachment

-Prerequisites: Successful completion of year 1, 2 and 3 courses.
-Continuous Assessment: 100% This course offers students the opportunity to develop their interest in their field of choice for nursing specialisation together with the integration of their research knowledge and skill.
-They will undertake to the development of research tools and instruments for their research activities in their fields of nursing specialisation in which they will be attached.
+This course offers students the opportunity to develop their interest in their field of choice for nursing specialisation together with the integration of their research knowledge and skill.
+They will undertake the development of research tools and instruments for their research activities in their fields of nursing specialisation in which they will be attached.